Certified Spirits Educator

 Candidates who successfully pass all components of the CSE Exam are entitled to use the CSE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CSE lapel pin.

 While SWE offers many educational resources and activities for its certification candidates, the CSE Exam is, essentially, a self-study educational program.
-Candidates are provided with a Recommended Reading List as well as an Iconic Spirits Study List.
+Candidates are provided with a recommended reading list, please click here for the 2018 Recommended Reading List, and please click here for the 2019 Recommended Reading List.
+Candidates are also provided with an Iconic Spirits Study List.
 Exam topics will be based on the materials and products included in these lists, as well as the information included in the SWE Online Spirits Academy and the Certified Specialist of Spirits Study Guide.

 The theory portion of the exam consists of 85 multiple-choice questions and one essay that tests the candidate's ability to format information coherently and concisely to a target audience.
 For the essay portion, candidates have a slate of five essay questions from which to choose.
 One hour is allotted for the multiple-choice section; with an additional one hour provided for the essay.
 A combined score of 76% or better is required to pass this segment, with a minimum of 65/85 required on the multiple-choice, and 11/15 (via rubric) on the essay.
 For a copy of the essay grading rubric, which includes a slate of practice essay questions, click here.